Next JS vs Gatsby: Selecting the Best Tool for Your Web Development Needs

 This Gatsby to Netlify move can mean anything, and we’ll see what will happen.
 But the most important thing is that odds are equal now and both Next and Gatsby will continue to make a buzz in the JavaScript world.

-They provide attractive rendering options
+Gatsby and NextJS provide attractive rendering options

-Both frameworks support Static-Site Generation (SSG), Server-Side Rendering (SSR), Client-Side Rendering (CSR), as well as can handle the hybrid rendering of pages.
+Both frameworks support Static-Site Generation (SSG), Server-Side Rendering (SSR), and Client-Side Rendering (CSR), as well as can handle the hybrid rendering of pages.

 The latter is especially interesting, offered by both Next and Gatsby.
 When using it, there is no need to reload the whole page to update only its small part, which used to be one of the main challenges with the creation of static sites and its major drawback.